iyobo/jollofjs/packages/isvalid/README.md

      - *err* An `Error` describing the validation error that occurred.
      - *validObj* The finished and validated object.

-> *Remark:* Errors are automatically converted into a ValidationError and sent to the the callback internally.
+> *Remark:* Errors are automatically converted into a ValidationError internally.

-### Options in Custom Validators
+### Options with Custom Validators

 If you need to pass any options to your custom validator, you can do so by using the `options` property of the schema.